Mowafak-Bahri/Docker-Web-Server-Terrafor/README.md

 ## Running the Project

 1. **Backend Setup**: Update the `terraform/backend.tf` file with your S3 bucket name (and adjust the key/path if desired).
 Create the S3 bucket beforehand.
 For team environments, it's recommended to also configure a DynamoDB table for state locking (not included by default).
 2. **Configure Variables**: Review `terraform/variables.tf`.
+Update at minimum:
+   - `acm_certificate_arn`: required – must point to an issued ACM certificate in `ca-central-1`.
+   - `availability_zone` / `secondary_availability_zone`: tune if your account has zonal capacity constraints.
+   - `vpc_cidr`: change if `10.0.0.0/16` conflicts with existing networks.
-The default AWS region is `ca-central-1` and instance type is `t2.micro` (Free Tier).
-No SSH key is configured by default; if you need SSH access, set the `key_name` variable to an existing EC2 key pair **and** add an additional security-group rule for port 22 (the supplied configuration intentionally keeps SSH closed).
+   - `key_name`: optional – set only if you need SSH access, but remember to also add a security-group rule for port 22.
-   - If your AWS account has zonal capacity constraints, adjust `availability_zone` (defaults to `ca-central-1a`) to another zone that supports `t2.micro`.
 3. **Initialize Terraform**:
    - Using makefile: run `make init` to initialize the Terraform backend and provider.
    - Or manually: `terraform -chdir=terraform init`.